-Terrestrial ecology was conducted on 19th and 23rd April 2007.
-The demarcation of the stream buffer zone had been established for Streams A, B and C. However, Stream A buffer zone was partially demarcated.
+Terrestrial ecology was conducted on 30th May 2007.
+The entire project site was under construction, and the demarcation of the stream buffer zone had been established for all identified streams.
+The permanent access bridges for Streams A, B and C had been constructed.

-The permanent access bridge for Stream C had been constructed except decking within Stream C buffer zone demarcation.
 The downstream section of Stream A channel was accidentally filled up by boulders before and remedial work will be implemented by the Contractor to clear the rubbles manually and restore the downstream.
-The condition of the Stream B2 buffer zone (partially cleared) was reinstated.
-In general, Streams B, C and D and the riparian vegetation were in natural conditions similar to the condition during the Baseline Survey.
+Some vegetation within the Stream B2 buffer zone had been previously damaged during the construction, and remedial replanting has been implemented.
+In general, Streams A, B, and C were protected by the buffer zone, while D was in natural conditions similar to the condition during the Baseline Survey.

-Marine ecology was conducted not required in April 2007.
+Marine ecology was not required in May 2007.
 The next marine monitoring will be conducted in June 2007.